SingPost warns against fake 'lucky draw' messages from scammers

-SINGAPORE - SingPost has issued an alert to members of the public, warning them not to be taken in by text messages from scammers.
+SingPost has issued an alert warning people not to be taken in by text messages from scammers.

 A SingPost spokesman told The Straits Times that while the fake text messages come with a number of different links, one such link directs those who click on it to a fraudulent website with the SingPost logo.